Applying for Aid | Transfer Students

 State Aid and Outside Aid Sources may have their own deadlines that vary.

-RIT Aid
+RIT and RIT/NTID Aid

 Offer based on your academic and/or extracurricular merit.
-You are automatically considered for most RIT Scholarships just by applying for admission to RIT.
+You are automatically considered for most RIT and RIT/NTID Scholarships just by applying for admission.
+The RIT Performing Arts Scholarship requires a separate application.

-Offer based on your financial need.
-This is determined by the results of your FAFSA.
-This is one reason we recommend all students apply for Federal Aid.
-RIT does not use the CSS Profile for U.S. citizens and eligible non-citizens, but it is accepted for international students applying for aid.
+- For U.S. Citizens and eligible non-citizens, any need-based aid you receive is determined by your FAFSA results.
+This is one reason we recommend all FAFSA-eligible students apply for Federal Aid.
+RIT does not use the CSS Profile.

 All RIT students are eligible to work as student employees.
-RIT Employment offers indicate the total amount of money you may earn per semester.
+RIT employment offers indicate the total amount of money you may earn per semester.
 Students can use the RIT Job Search to find on-campus jobs and apply.

 Federal Aid